rajeshsirsikar/yt2-mp3/README.md

 ## How it works

 - Backend (`server.js`) exposes `POST /api/convert` accepting `{ url, bitrate }`.
-- It fetches video info with `yt-dlp -J` to build a safe filename and metadata.
+- It fetches basic video info with `play-dl` to build a safe filename and metadata.
-- It then streams best available audio from `yt-dlp` to `ffmpeg`, encoding to MP3 at the selected bitrate and streaming to the client as a download.
+- It then streams the best available audio through `play-dl`, pipes it into `ffmpeg`, encodes to MP3 at the selected bitrate, and streams the result back to the client.

 ## Notes

 - Bitrate accepted range: 64–320 kbps (default 320).
-- Install `yt-dlp` to avoid occasional `ytdl-core` breakages (or rely on auto-download):
-  - macOS (Homebrew): `brew install yt-dlp`
-  - Python: `pipx install yt-dlp` or `pip3 install --user yt-dlp` and ensure it’s on `PATH`.
-  - Auto-download: first request may take longer while the binary downloads into `bin/`.
 - No files are written to disk; everything is streamed and piped.
+- Age-restricted videos require cookies—see the next section.

+## Cookies and restricted videos

+- Set `PLAYDL_YOUTUBE_COOKIE` to the exact `Cookie` header captured from an authenticated YouTube request.
+- Or export a Netscape cookie jar (e.g., via the “Get cookies.txt” browser extension) and point `PLAYDL_COOKIES_FILE` to it (supports `~`).
+- Legacy variables `YTDLP_COOKIES_FILE` and `YTDLP_COOKIE_HEADER` are still honoured for backwards compatibility.
+- Set `YTDLP_NO_COOKIES=1` to disable cookie usage and force public-only behaviour.

+When cookies are missing or expired, age-restricted videos fail with a clear error explaining how to provide authentication.

 ## Using a Hosted Converter API (RapidAPI)